marvinborner/bruijn/readme.md

 </p>

 > A purely functional programming language based on lambda calculus and
-> De Bruijn indices written in Haskell.
+> de Bruijn indices written in Haskell.

 Pronunciation: `/bɹaʊn/`.